-For more than 20 years, the Arbor Day Foundation has been helping replant our Nation’s Forests.
-In fact, we’ve helped plant over 42 million trees in forests that have been damaged by fire, insects, and disease.
+For more than 20 years, the Arbor Day Foundation has been helping replant our nation’s forests.
+In fact, we’ve helped plant more than 46 million trees in forests that have been damaged by fire, insects, and disease.
 2014 is no exception.
 Here are a few examples of how the contributions of our members and supporters are making a positive impact on our world this year.
 There are many more.

 Josephine and Douglas Counties are a beautiful forest setting in southwestern Oregon.

 This site contains the largest number of rare, threatened and endangered species among all state owned lands in Georgia.
 The goal of this spectacular wildlife management area is to manage and restore the land back to its natural state.

 The stunning 1.8 million acre Gallatin National Forest is a vital component of the Greater Yellowstone Ecosystem, as it is the largest intact ecosystem in the continental U.S.

 The forest is home to the Caribou Wilderness, Ishi Wilderness, Thousand Lakes Wilderness, and the Almanor Ranger District which hosts 66 miles of the famous Pacific Coast Trail.
 Recreational opportunities exist around every corner and are available twelve months out of the year at Lassen National Forest.